tatyanachalik/personal-profile/README.md

-# techdegree-project-1
+# personal-profile
- This is Techdegree Project 1.
+ Created a personal profile.